Two Cornwall gems, Stonehenge, and a cool little castle

 April 28, 2014 § 2 Comments

 There is far too much to see and do in Cornwall to even scratch the surface in a week, but you have to start somewhere, right?
 And one thing was clear: we had promised the boys castles, and there would be trouble if we didn’t deliver.
 So we sort of stretched the truth and told them that Lanhydrock House, a beautiful estate that was built beginning in the early seventeenth century and continuing to Victorian times (when it was updated with all the “mod cons”), fit the bill.
 And it worked!
-To our amazement, they both loved touring the house, from the “below stairs” kitchen and servants’ quarters (even though the servants lived upstairs) to the tiger-skin rugs, children’s rooms, and bedpans.
+To our amazement, they both loved touring the house, from the “below stairs” where the servants worked to the upstairs with its tiger-skin rugs, children’s rooms, and bedpans (!).
 (Lest we sound like complete frauds, we did visit a real castle too—see below.)

 While some things were of course off-limits, the house had a fun, not-too-precious quality about it as well.
 The kids were free to sit down in the old classroom, and there were reproduction toys they could play with.
 In another room, there were costumes you could try on.
 The volunteers were also helpful and enthusiastic to share their knowledge of the house.